When do molecular polaritons behave like optical filters?: Theory

 A closer inspection of Eqs. \ref{eq:absorption} and \ref{eq:transmission} reveals an intuitive relation,

 This equation shows that in the collective regime absorption within the cavity is directly proportional to the product of the bare, free-space molecular absorption $\textrm{Im}[\chi^{(1)}(\omega)]$ and the polaritonic cavity transmission spectrum $T(\omega)$.
 Note that the pre-factor $\frac{\omega_{ph}}{\kappa_{R}}$ -- which is a proportional to the cavity quality factor $\mathcal{Q}=\frac{\omega_{ph}}{\kappa}$ -- encodes cavity-enhancement of the molecular absorption.
-In a high-$\mathcal{Q}$ cavity constructed with highly-reflective mirrors, the photonic decay rate $\kappa_{R}$ will be small and the fraction of light absorbed by intracavity molecules will increase accordingly, as is well-known in cavity-enhanced spectroscopy.~\cite{romanini2014introduction}
+In a high-$\mathcal{Q}$ cavity constructed with highly-reflective mirrors, the photonic decay rate $\kappa_{R}$ will be small and the fraction of light absorbed by intracavity molecules will increase accordingly, as is well known in cavity-enhanced spectroscopy.~\cite{romanini2014introduction}

 Viewed through the lens of linear optics, the polaritonic transmission peaks function in part as ``optical filters''~\cite{dutta2024thermal}, only allowing radiation of select frequencies outside to enter the cavity, where the molecules absorb based on their bare absorption spectrum.
-This picture is consistent with the work of Groenhof \textit{et al.}~\cite{groenhof2019tracking,dutta2024thermal} who use molecular dynamics calculations to show that the population transfer between polaritons and dark states is determined by the overlap between the polaritonic and molecular absorption spectra.
+This picture is consistent with the work of Groenhof \textit{et al.},~\cite{groenhof2019tracking,dutta2024thermal} where the authors used molecular dynamics calculations to show that the population transfer between polaritons and dark states is determined by the overlap between the polaritonic and molecular absorption spectra.

-We illustrate one experimental example of these effects in Fig.\ \ref{fig:ch4}, where Rabi splittings in the transmission spectra of a Fabry–Pérot cavity containing various intracavity number densities of gas-phase methane (CH$_4$) are nearly perfectly captured using Eqn.~\ref{eq:Transmission_TMM}.~\cite{wright2023rovibrational,wright2023versatile} At intermediate CH$_4$ number densities, the Rabi splitting does not significantly exceed the molecular linewidth (Fig.\ \ref{fig:ch4}a), and the polariton modes therefore have significant spectral overlap with the bare molecular absorption spectrum leading to their attenuation.
-The transmitted polariton intensity increases as the Rabi splitting increases and the polariton bands move further out of range of the bare molecular absorption band.
+We illustrate one experimental example of these effects in Fig.\ \ref{fig:ch4}, where Rabi splittings in the transmission spectra of a Fabry–Pérot cavity containing various intracavity number densities of gas-phase methane (CH$_4$) are nearly perfectly captured using Eq.~\ref{eq:Transmission_TMM}.~\cite{wright2023rovibrational,wright2023versatile} At intermediate CH$_4$ number densities, the Rabi splitting does not significantly exceed the molecular linewidth (Fig.\ \ref{fig:ch4}a), and the polariton modes therefore have significant spectral overlap with the bare molecular absorption spectrum leading to their attenuation.
+The transmitted polariton intensity increases as the Rabi splitting increases, and the polariton bands move further out of range of the bare molecular absorption band.